sur950/any_link_preview/README.md

 ## Notes

-- IOS developers who can help me in implementing native methods for fetching meta data are most welcomed which might give us promising results for all sort of public url's.
+- IOS developers who can help me in implementing native methods for fetching meta data are most welcome, which might give us promising results for all sort of public url's.
 - Do you have any suggestions in improving the Package/Plugin?
 I really love to do this kind of stuff.
 Do contact me via Homepage link.
 - If you use have used it in your application, drop a smile & your app link to me, I will be adding those to the same page.